Join la mèche

-Commitment is at the heart of their activity.
-These women and men are inspired by the world to act differently and sustainably, and to make their environment a path of expression, creativity, innovation or solidarity.
-Finance, culture, crafts, industry and the media are all fields embodied by these personalities, who have agreed to take part in the Proust questionnaire La Mèche.
-What are their lasting secrets?
-For you, they "let la mèche out of the bag".
+Commitment is at the heart of their business.
+These men and women are inspired by the world to act differently and sustainably, making their environment a channel for expression, creativity, innovation and solidarity.
+Finance, culture, crafts, industry and the media are just some of the fields embodied by these personalities, who agreed to take part in the Proust questionnaire in La Mèche mode.
+What are their enduring secrets?
+As far as you’re concerned, they’re spilling the beans.

 Production: Cornland Studio

-Marius Diserens, queer activist for several years now, and elected to the communal council for the Green Party in the city of Nyon, where he works closely with public security to open it up to issues concerning LGBTQIA+ populations.
-He responds to the pronouns he is given, defines himself as gender fluid and has intersectionality at the heart of all his struggles.
-He has a master's degree in gender studies and specialises in queer theory, while also doing project management for awareness and visibility of issues concerning LGBTQIA+ populations.
-Also a yoga teacher, it is this contact with the other, whether human or other natural entity, that is at the heart of his discourses and actions.
-His perspective is, as he says so well, fundamentally ecofeminist: a liberation of the human being must necessarily go hand in hand with an anti-capitalist and planetary fight for the defence of biodiversity, the safeguarding of resources, the protection of natural environments and the visibility of the destruction caused by climate change.
+Marius Diserens has been a queer activist for several years now, and was elected to the town council for the Green Party in the town of Nyon, where he works closely with the public safety department to open it up to issues concerning LGBTQIA+ populations.
+He responds to the pronouns we want to give him, defines himself as gender fluid and has intersectionality at the heart of all his struggles.
+He did a master’s degree in gender studies and specialized in queer theory, while doing project management to raise awareness and visibilize issues concerning LGBTQIA+ populations.
+Also a yoga teacher, it’s this contact with others, whether human beings or other natural entities, that lies at the heart of her words and actions.
+His perspective is, as he so aptly puts it, fundamentally ecofeminist: human liberation must necessarily go hand in hand with an anti-capitalist and planetary struggle to defend biodiversity, safeguard resources, protect natural environments and make visible the destruction caused by climate change.

 Who are you and what do you do in life?

-My name is Marius, I'm 25 years old, I'm a newly elected member of Nyon's town council, a yoga teacher, a gender and diversity specialist, and a bit of an activist on social networks mainly.
+My name is Marius, I’m 25 years old, I’m a newly elected member of the Nyon town council, a yoga teacher, a specialist in gender and diversity, and a bit of an activist, mainly on social networks.

 Very proud and determined for the future.

-I am very, very persistent and will never take no for an answer if I would like it to be a yes.
+I am very very persistent and will never accept a no for an answer if I would like it to be a yes.

 What does it mean to be green today?

-I think we all have our own ways of being green and that starts with respecting others in their ways of doing and functioning ecologically.
-So respect for others mainly, we go through stages, it's a personal transformation and we have to accept that we don't all have the same rhythm.
-And we all have different commitments, as far as I'm concerned this is done at a political and personal level.
-There is a certain perfection that I don't think we can have yet, so we look for a maximum of coherence and for me that's also perhaps what being an ecologist is all about, it's looking for this coherence while always being a bit imperfect.
+I think we all have our own ways of being green, and that starts with respecting each other’s ways of doing things and functioning ecologically.
+It’s a personal transformation and you have to accept that we don’t all move at the same pace.
+And we all have different commitments, as far as I’m concerned, both political and personal.
+There’s a certain perfection that I don’t think we can have yet, so we’re looking for maximum consistency, and for me that’s also perhaps what being green is all about, seeking consistency while always being a little imperfect.

 Who inspires you and why?

-My biggest inspiration today is Alexandria Ocasio-Cortez, who is in the House of Representatives in the United States, because she is a woman who fought for her values and really grew out of a grassroots movement, as they say, and is now one of the most influential people in the American political scene at least.
-She is a person I look up to with great admiration.
+My biggest inspiration today is Alexandria Ocasio-Cortez, who is in the House of Representatives in the United States, because she’s a woman who fought for her values and really grew out of a “grassroots movement” as they say, from the ground up, and today is one of the most influential people on the American political scene at least.
+She’s someone I look up to with great admiration.

-How did your desire to get involved come about, what was the trigger if any?
+How did your desire for commitment come about, and what was the trigger if there was one?

-I don't think there was a real trigger, it came about very naturally and it's actually mainly the violence I suffered that made me so offended and angry at society that I wanted to find another way to respond and stand up for its values and identities.
+I don’t think there was any real trigger, it all came very naturally, and it’s mainly the violence I’ve experienced that has made me so offended and angry at society, that I wanted to find another way of responding to it and stand up for its values and identities.

 How does your commitment manifest itself on a daily basis?

-I often tend to say that my gender, my identity and my values enter a room before I enter it, so it's also just being me and having a discourse that allows you to act and to be an activist already.
-And then it's also about doing your research, supporting all your knowledge to have a real background and arguments when we have debates.
-This is what inspires me and enriches me the most, but at the same time it is the biggest challenge, to have a discussion and meet the other person and try to debate constructively to move forward together.
+I often tend to say that my gender, my identity and my values enter a room before I do, so it’s also just a matter of being me and having a discourse that allows me to act and be an activist already.
+And then it’s also about doing your research, backing up all your knowledge with real background and arguments when we have debates.
+This is what inspires and enriches me the most, but at the same time it’s the biggest challenge, having a discussion and meeting others and trying to debate constructively so that we can move forward together.

-How do you integrate the notion of sustainability into your work?
+In your business how do you integrate the notion of sustainability?

-I don't have a background or expertise in ecology or sustainability but from my political involvement I think it's really an ecofeminist mix, a mix of struggles.
-Sustainability is not only of course in the environment and in what we can do personally and politically, but also how do we respect others, how do we walk together, how do we advance all the different struggles and fights for different identities and values and that's really a struggle that I'm rooting for and trying to promote.
+I don’t have a background or expertise in ecology or sustainability, but from my political involvement I think it’s really an ecofeminist mix, a mix of struggles.
+Sustainability lies not only in the environment and in what we can put in place personally and politically, but also in how we respect others, how we walk together, how we advance all the different struggles and fights for different identities and values, and that’s really a struggle I’m rooting myself in and trying to promote.

-It's very simply to defend my reality and my identity, while at the same time detaching myself from it and freeing myself from it to show that I am not just that.
+It’s very simply to defend my reality and my identity, while at the same time detaching myself from it and freeing myself from it to show that I’m not just that.

 What has the pandemic changed in your relationship with the world?

-On the one hand, she pushed me to get involved politically, which was already a good start, and afterwards she woke me up even more to the importance of mobilising, of finding each other and respecting each other in all our struggles and in our different rhythms.
-It allowed me to be much more tolerant with myself mainly and to really go at my own pace.
+On the one hand, she encouraged me to get involved politically, which was already a good start, and on the other, she made me even more aware of the importance of mobilizing, getting together and respecting each other in all our different struggles and rhythms.
+It has enabled me to be much more tolerant of myself in particular, and to really go at my own pace.

-When I came home last night from my swearing-in with my heels in my hands, jumping through puddles in the rain.
-The coolest one let's say will be this one.
+When I came home last night from my swearing-in with my heels in hands, jumping into puddles of water in the rain.
+The coolest, let’s say, will be this one.

-If you were a tree which one would you be and why?
+If you were a tree, which would you be and why?

-I had once read that the oak tree attracts lightning but also symbolises majesty and strength and so I might be a little bit bold enough to say that I would be an oak tree.
+I once read that the oak tree attracts lightning, but also symbolizes majesty and strength, so I might be a little bold enough to say that I’d be an oak tree.

 What capacity of nature would you like to have?